bgorlick/config_manager/README.md

-## Config Manager C++

-Powerful, Easy to Use, Header-only C++ library for configurations in JSON, YAML and env vars.
+Powerful, Customizable, Header-only C++ library for configurations in JSON, YAML and env vars with configuration listeners and thread safety functionality.

 ## Why Another Config Manager

-Config manager was built to solve common C++ configuration challenges and ease rapid development.
-Unlike Python, C++ strives for performance, but lacks many out of the box config tools and simple APIs.
-Libraries such as Boost offer some functionality, for command line parsing and ini files, but for complex configurations, or wanting easy versatility between JSON and YAML, there is not a fits-all option.

-As developers, our projects start simple, and often become complex, with hardcoded settings.
-We want to share a project, but it has many parameter options, and we want to extend users the ability to easily set, load, save, modify those settings.

-This requires a powerful configuration building block for getting started quickly, while remaining flexible enough to serve various needs without compromising on performance or ease of use.
+Config manager simplifies C++ configuration with high performance and ease of use.
+Unlike Python's many tools and libs, C++ lacks versatile APIs outside the STL for configuration, and Boost doesn't fully address complex configurations or JSON/YAML interoperable handling.
+So often, our projects grow from simple to complex with hardcoded settings.

+Config manager enables easy setting, loading, saving, and modifying of configurations, making it ideal for sharing projects.
+It provides a powerful, flexible, and performant solution for diverse configuration needs, ensuring quick startup and user-friendly operation.

 ## Simple API Example